Contribute your expertise to the Strategic Research & Innovation Agenda (SRIA) and advance AI-driven scientific discovery.

 Duration: April 2026 – June 2028.
 Members may withdraw; the consortium may replace members to maintain continuity.

 Participation: working groups members are expected to participate in a limited number of online meetings (2 per year) and to assist in one in-person workshop.
 Members might receive additional requests for (asynchroneous) consultations and document reviews.
+SCIANCE will be covering travel expenses for workshop participants (within project budget)

 Shape AI in Science: Influence research and innovation priorities.